dan-1d/asyncio/_drafts/comparing-the-taotronics-soundsurge-55-and-monoprice-bt-600anc-bluetooth-noise-cancelling-headphones.md

 I would rate the noise cancelling quite good.
 It doesn't block human voices totally, but mutes most any other sounds.

 Build quality felt decent.
 I love the tactile button feel.
 However, I always pushed buttons when grabbing the headphones to remove or reposition -- they felt placed a bit wrong for my habits.

 ## Monoprice BT-600ANC

 My second try was the Monoprice BT-600ANC.
 Monoprice is a long-time player in home audio equipment, even though they are not extremely well-known outside of some internet circles.
 The BT-600ANC seems relatively new, and I couldn't find reviews about it.
 Nevertheless, I took the chance.

-These were immensely comfortable.
+These were immensely more comfortable on my noggin.
 My ears felt much happier!

-Touch pad sometimes doesn't sense double tap to pause.
-Very loud and obnoxious voice when changing modes.
-Volume controls don't work in zoom.
+Certain aspects of the build quality seemed better, such as a headband that is wrapped in (faux) gray leather  all the way around, as are the earcup externals.
+The 3-axis pivot mechanisms for the earcup a help comfort, but I do worry about their strength.
+The buttons are not as pleasing to push, to me, as the Taotronics, although there are only three.

+Annoyingly, a very loud voice announces changes in ANC modes.
+It is such a bad design decision!
+Toggling from full ANC to zero ANC requires two presses of the button, and waiting through both announcements - quickly pressing twice doesn't seem to work.

+Volume and audio controls are done through a touch pad on the right earcup.
+Swipe up for louder, forward for next track, etc. Pausing and resuming music is done with a double tap in the center.
+If the tapping is not centered, the wearer must try again.
+Tap tap.
+Tap tap.
+It can be annoying versus a physical button.

+A pretty interesting feature is a quick "listen" mode to mute audio and stop ANC, which is done by holding one's hand over the earcup sensor.

+I had trouble adjusting volume in Zoom meetings via the headphone touchpad.
+I had to do it on the computer settings.
+This may be an issue with Zoom and not the headphones, though.

+Music audio quality is excellent through the APT-X HD codec.
+I'm not an audiophile, and won't give a full rundown of it's frequency response, but it sounded better than the Taotronics Soundsurge 55. _Crisper_ is perhaps the right word.

+The pressure from the Monoprice BT-600ANC headband is less than the Soundsurge, which made it more comfortable, but it may have slightly less noise cancelling and isolation as a result.